Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Introduction

-Often in HTA, there are: (1) no head-to-head trials comparing the interventions of interest; (2) available IPD from the manufacturer's own trial but only published ALD for the comparator(s); and (3) imbalances in effect measure modifiers across studies.
-Several methods, labeled \textit{population-adjusted indirect comparisons}, have been introduced to estimate relative treatment effects in this scenario.
+Often in HTA, there are: (1) no head-to-head trials comparing the interventions of interest; (2) IPD available from the manufacturer's own trial but only published ALD for the comparator(s); and (3) imbalances in effect measure modifiers across studies.
+Several ``pairwise'' methods, labeled \textit{population-adjusted indirect comparisons}, have been introduced to estimate relative treatment effects in this scenario.
 These include matching-adjusted indirect comparison (MAIC),\cite{signorovitch2010comparative} based on inverse propensity score weighting, and simulated treatment comparison (STC),\cite{caro2010no} based on outcome modeling/regression.
-There is a simpler alternative, crude direct post-stratification (also known as non-parametric standardization, subclassification or direct adjustment)\cite{miettinen1972standardization}, but this fails if any of the covariates are continuous or where there are several covariates to account for,\cite{stuart2011use} in which case it is also inefficient.
+There is a simpler alternative, crude direct post-stratification (also known as non-parametric standardization, subclassification or direct adjustment)\cite{miettinen1972standardization}, but this fails if any of the covariates are continuous or where there are several covariates for which one must account,\cite{stuart2011use} in which case it is also inefficient.
+Very recently, a relevant outcome modeling-based approach called multilevel network meta-regression (ML-NMR) has been developed.\cite{phillippo2020multilevel, phillippo2019calibration} This incorporates larger networks of treatments and studies.
+The focus of this article is on the pairwise approaches but ML-NMR is considered in the discussion.

-Recommendations on the use of MAIC and STC in HTA have been provided, defining the relevant terminology and evaluating the theoretical validity of these methods.\cite{phillippo2018methods, phillippo2016nice} However, this guidance is only provisional as further research must: (1) examine these methods through comprehensive simulation studies; and (2) develop novel methods for population adjustment.\cite{phillippo2018methods, phillippo2016nice} In addition, recommendations have highlighted the importance of embedding the methods within a Bayesian framework, which allows for the principled propagation of uncertainty to the wider health economic model,\cite{baio2012bayesian} and is particularly appealing for ``probabilistic sensitivity analysis''.\cite{claxton2005probabilistic}.
-This is an often mandatory process used to characterize the impact of the uncertainty in the model inputs on decision-making.
+Recommendations on the use of MAIC and STC in HTA have been provided, defining the relevant terminology and evaluating the theoretical validity of these methods.\cite{phillippo2018methods, phillippo2016nice} However, this guidance is only provisional as further research must: (1) examine these methods through comprehensive simulation studies; and (2) develop novel methods for population adjustment.\cite{phillippo2018methods, phillippo2016nice} In addition, recommendations have highlighted the importance of embedding the methods within a Bayesian framework, which allows for the principled propagation of uncertainty to the wider health economic model,\cite{baio2012bayesian} and is particularly appealing for ``probabilistic sensitivity analysis''.\cite{claxton2005probabilistic} This is a required component in the normative framework of HTA bodies such as NICE,\cite{baio2012bayesian, claxton2005probabilistic} used to characterize the impact of the uncertainty in the model inputs on decision-making.

 Recently, several simulation studies have been conducted to assess population-adjusted indirect comparisons.\cite{remiro2020methods, cheng2019statistical, hatswell2020effects, phillippo2020assessing} Remiro-Az\'ocar et al. perform a simulation study benchmarking the performance of the typical use of MAIC and STC against the standard ITC for the Cox model and survival outcomes.\cite{remiro2020methods} In this study, MAIC yields unbiased and relatively accurate treatment effect estimates under no failures of assumptions, but the robust sandwich variance may underestimate standard errors where effective sample sizes are small.
 In the simulation scenarios, there is some degree of overlap between the studies' covariate distributions.
 Nevertheless, it is well known that weighting methods like MAIC are highly sensitive to poor overlap, are not asymptotically efficient, and incapable of extrapolation.\cite{phillippo2020assessing, stuart2010matching, lee2011weight, hirano2001estimation} With poor overlap, extreme weights may produce unstable treatment effect estimates with high variance.
 A related problem in finite samples is that feasible weighting solutions may not exist\cite{jackson2020alternative} due to separation problems where samples sizes are small and the number of covariates is large.\cite{van2011targeted, neugebauer2005prefer}